 As a Catholic school, we encourage all parents and guardians to become part of our MCPS community through a spirit of volunteerism.
 There are a plethora of opportunities throughout the year for families to actively participate in the school's mission and life.
 All families are expected to give 40 service hours to the school.
 You are to sign in at the particular volunteer venue to record your time.
-The Parent Volunteer Form link is at the bottom of the navigation menu.
-Click on the link and enter the name of the volunteer, the date of the event, the type of event (concession stand, field trip chaperone, etc), and finally enter the number of hours or if less than an hour, the number of minutes volunteered.

-4.20 RESPECT FOR OTHERS: THREATS OF VIOLENCE POLICY, BULLYING, HARASSMENT, AND HAZING
+4.20 RESPECT FOR OTHERS: THREATS OF VIOLENCE POLICY, BULLYING, HARASSMENT, AND HAZING mental health professional.
+If this occurs, written documentation is required stating that it is safe for the student to return to school.